Regret Lower Bounds for Learning Linear Quadratic Gaussian Systems: Introduction

-Recently, the adaptive linear-quadratic-Gaussian problem has mainly been studied under the assumption of perfect state observability $(C=I_{d_x}, v_t =0$).
+Recently, the adaptive linear-quadratic-Gaussian problem has mainly been studied under the assumption of perfect state observability $(C=I_{\dx}, V_t =0$ identically).
 While the problem has a rich history, it was re-popularized by \cite{abbasi2011regret} in which the authors provide an algorithm attaining $O(\sqrt{T})$ regret.
-A number of works following that publication focus on improving and providing more computationally tractable algorithms in this setting \cite{ouyang2017control, dean2018regret, abeille2018improved, abbasi2019model, mania2019certainty, cohen2019learning, faradonbeh2020input,abeille2020efficient, jedra2021minimal}.
-See also the recent surveys \cite{recht2019tour, matni2019self}.
+A number of works following that publication focus on improving and providing more computationally tractable algorithms in this setting \citep{ouyang2017control, dean2018regret, abeille2018improved, abbasi2019model, mania2019certainty, cohen2019learning, faradonbeh2020input,abeille2020efficient, jedra2021minimal}.
 While the emphasis of these works is entirely on providing upper bounds, recently, some effort has been made to understand the complexity of the problem in terms of lower bounds.
 Notably, \cite{simchowitz2020naive} provides nearly matching upper and lower bounds scaling almost correctly with the dimensional dependence given that the entire set of parameters $(A,B)$ are unknown.
-See also \cite{cassel2020logarithmic, ziemann2020phase}.
-Moreover, we wish to mention that the present work is an extension of an earlier conference paper \cite{ziemann2020uninformative}, which gives regret lower bounds for the particular case when the matrix $B$ is unknown.
+While \cite{simchowitz2020naive} provide lower bounds that scale correctly with the dimension of the problem \eqref{eq:lds_ac}, their bounds are rather loose in terms of system-theoretic quantities.
+In many situations, these can be exponentially larger than the relevant dimensional factors \citep{tsiamis2021linear}.
+With this in mind, our work seeks to understand the hardness of learning to control in terms of such system-theoretic quantities.
+To this end, we provide refined lower bounds for the state-feedback setting, which further apply to partially observed systems.
+Later, in our work \cite[Theorem 8]{tsiamis2022learning}, we leveraged the refined bounds of the present work to show that these "hidden" system-theoretic quantities can have exponential impact on the regret for many reasonable classes of systems.
+Indeed, there is still a rather large gap to be filled in the literature in terms of how control-theoretic parameters (such as gramians) affect the scaling limits of the smallest possible regret an algorithm can incur.
+Motivated by this gap, we develop a theory of regret lower bounds based on Cramér-Rao type bounds which are known to yield tight lower bounds in system identification.
+We refer to \Cref{table:adaptsum} for schematic overview of the above mentioned results.